 *I would recommend being careful about approaching this, as the preponderance of ENFPs don’t take criticism too well.
 However, we do understand that you need to communicate your issues and struggles in order for a relationship to thrive,” says rahlenders.

-I couldn’t have said it better much.
-Oh wait, I could have but yeah… this pretty much works. ;x
+I couldn’t have said it better.
+Oh wait, I could have, but yeah… this works. ;x

 The thread I’m reading is about ENFP-INFJs.
-I’m a lot more attracted to INTJs because they tend to get me thinking more, which appeals to me.
+I’m much more attracted to INTJs because they tend to get me thinking more, which appeals to me.

-Sadly, the one I’m currently head over heels about is starting to make me realise I’m living too much in my own world (my mind is an interesting catastrophic mess, with a castle in the clouds).
-What I see in him is the possibilities (mainly due to our common interest that was brought up doing initial conversations) and superficial factors as well.
-But in reality, it’s good to say, we don’t actually get along?
+Sadly, the one I’m currently head over heels about is starting to make me realise I’m living too much in my world (my mind is a fascinating catastrophic mess with a castle in the clouds).
+What I see in him is the possibilities (mainly due to our shared interest that was brought up making initial conversations) and external factors as well.
+But in reality, it’s good to say.
+We don’t get along.
 Perhaps we’re just not trying hard enough?
 Or maybe…

-Actually, this is a pointless debate that’s been going on in my head since the very beginning.
-What works for me and what does is quite straight forward, I just need the feeling of being needed.
-If you give me the feeling that you want/need me around, I’d be there.
-Similarly, if I feel unwanted/not needed, *poof* I’m gone.
+This is a pointless debate that’s been going on in my head since the beginning.
+What works for me and what does is relatively straightforward.
+I just need the feeling of being needed.
+I’d be there if you give me the feeling that you want/need me around.
+Similarly, if I feel unwanted/not required, *poof* I’m gone.
 Of course, it’s different when in a serious relationship.
 But generally, that’s how my mind functions.

-Back to the guy again, it would help if more external moral support is provided, I’d be more tuned to working towards success instead of deeming it as failure already.
-Unfortunately, it seems everyone can’t wait for me to move on to the next better contender.
-About 100 percent of the people around me that knows my “love story” is placing their bet on P, which is one hell of an interesting and absolutely SWEET story, I can promise you that.
+Back to the guy again.
+It would help if more external moral support is provided.
+I’d be more tuned to working towards success instead of deeming it as a failure already.
+Unfortunately, everyone can’t wait for me to move on to the next better contender.
+About 100 percent of the people around me who know my “love story” is placing their bet on P, which is an exciting and absolutely SWEET story.
+I can promise you that.
 Again, I’ll leave that to another entry.